National Collegiate Hockey Association: History

 The NAIH was formed in 2011 as an alternative to the ACHA for hockey teams that wanted a lower cost for membership and a high level of competition.
 However, many teams in the NCHA were also members of the ACHA.

 In the spring of 2013, the NAIH changed its name to the CIHA and after the 2013-14 season changed its name to the NCHA.

 In July 2014, the NCHA was sanctioned by the United Hockey Union, a branch of Amateur Athletic Union.

 Teams

-For the 2015–16 season, the NCHA had four conferences: North Eastern (New York), South Eastern (Pennsylvania/West Virginia), South Western (California) and the Independent Conference.
-The champion of each conference receives an automatic bid to Nationals.
+For the 2015–16 season, the NCHA had four conferences: North Eastern (New York), South Eastern (Pennsylvania/West Virginia), South Wwestern (California) and the Independent Conference.
+The champion of each conference received an automatic bid to Nationals.